opsxcq/blog/content/post/cron-task-docker.md

 precise state that the container was left.
 Even with Tasker supporting reusing the container(`reuse: true`) this is not recommended.

+Let your tasks be ephemeral as possible, you can always count on a clean environment for every execution.

-## Maintain images with your dependencies is time consuming
+## Maintain custom images is time consuming

 This is the main point of using Tasker, imagine that you have 3 tasks to run, one in Python, one in Javascript (nodejs) and the other is a backup tasks that